Failing to find elder brother, police pick up HSC examinee

 Eighteen-year-old Abu Raihan, a student of Reboti Mohan Pilot School and College, is now in Narayanganj jail, said his family members.

-They alleged that law enforcers in plainclothes raided their Atigram home under Siddhirganj upazila of Narayanganj around 3:00am to arrest Raihan's elder brother Abdul Kader Jilani, who is the Siddhirganj Thana Jatiyotabadi Chatra Dal president.
+They alleged that law enforcers in plainclothes raided their Atigram home under Siddirganj upazila of Narayanganj around 3:00am to arrest Raihan's elder brother Abdul Kader Jilani, who is the Siddirganj Thana Jatiyotabadi Chatra Dal president.

 "The law enforcers came to our house in search of our brother Jilani who usually stays away from home for his involvement in politics.
 Failing to find him, police picked up Raihan despite our mother telling them that he has been appearing in the HSC exam," Sagor, the second of three siblings, told The Daily Star.